10 Helpful Tips for Entrepreneurs on Successfully Starting a Staffing Agency

 1. Set Your Rates

 The percentage structure for every staffing agency is different.
-As an entrepreneur, you’re starting a staffing agency to make money.
+As a small business owner, you’re starting a staffing agency to make money.

-This is done by charging your clients (hiring companies) more than you pay the employees you lease out to them.
+This is done by charging your clients more than you pay the employees you provided them with.
 Margins can vary drastically, ranging between 4% and 10% and averaging 5%.
 Rates depend on demand, location, and industry.

 Companies are drawn to staffing agencies for several reasons, but the main one is that it’s convenient with minimal overhead.
 Let’s say a business is launching a new marketing campaign or planning a major publicity event.